wechto/paper/README.md

   🔹 [Bootstrapped Transformer for Offline Reinforcement Learning](https://arxiv.org/pdf/2206.08569.pdf) 😶

   Bootstrapped Transformer, which incorporates the idea of bootstrapping and leverages the learned model to self-generate more offline data to further boost the sequence model training.
+CABI (Double Check Your State Before Trusting It)

   🔹 [On-Policy Deep Reinforcement Learning for the Average-Reward Criterion](https://arxiv.org/pdf/2106.07329.pdf) :+1: :fire: